In-water recompression: US Navy in-water recompression tables

 The US Navy developed two IWR treatment tables.
 The table used depends on the symptoms diagnosed by the medical officer.

 Oxygen is breathed the entire treatment without any air breaks and is followed by 3 hours of oxygen breathing on the surface.

 IANTD in water recompression protocol

-The International Association of Nitrox and Technical Divers (IANTD) has developed a specialized training program for technical divers to perform in-water therapeutic recompression.
-This procedure is designed for use in remote locations where hyperbaric chambers are not available.
-The program prepares divers to assess when conditions and equipment are appropriate, and when the diver's condition warrants such emergency treatment.
-The protocol primarily involves breathing oxygen at a depth of 25 feet of seawater (7.5 meters), with scheduled air breaks to reduce the risk of oxygen toxicity.
-This approach is intended to manage decompression sickness in extreme situations where conventional treatments are not accessible.
+The certification agency International Association of Nitrox and Technical Divers (IANTD) have developed a training program for technical divers to run in water therapeutic recompression for suitably competent technical divers in remote locations, when conditions and equipment are suitable and the condition of the diver is assessed to require emergency treatment and the diver is likely to benefit sufficiently to justify the risk.

+Most of the time on hyperbaric oxygen is at 25 fsw (7.5 msw) Oxygen is breathed, with air breaks.

 Clinical significance

 In-water recompression is a clinically significant method to manage a global shortage of chamber availability for recreational, technical and scientific divers who often dive in places many hours, or days, from the nearest chamber.
 Minimal delay of recompression is directly related to improved outcomes, and probably to reduced mortality.
 Divers with the appropriate equipment and training can treat decompression sickness on-site.
 Such treatment may prevent long-term disability, and can reduce costs and risk to rescue personnel.
 In-water recompression is a viable alternative when safe and rapid transfer to a suitable recompression chamber is not practicable.